 In assessing progress of an eel management plan, the assessor will seek evidence from the relevant agencies to identify whether there is credible progress with the majority of management actions.
+For an Aspiring score, over 50% of actions must be in place or achieving good progress.
+For a Responsible score the minimum is 75%.

-Note also that for countries where the EU Regulation does not apply, a similar standard that is at least the equivalent of that set out in the EU regulation and is based on the implementation of an eel management plan approved by an international scientific committee.
+Note also that for countries where the EU Regulation does not apply, a similar standard that is at least the equivalent of that set out in the EU Regulation and is based on the implementation of an eel management plan approved by an international scientific committee.